crusts the rocks near waterfalls

 Main Threats

 None significant.
-This species is common and widespread on damp rocks.
-Localised threats include quarrying of rock outcrops, stream modification, and climate change affecting water flow and rock moisture.
+Common and widespread on damp rocks.
+Localised threats include quarrying of rock outcrops, stream modification, and climate change affecting moisture.

 Population

 Not Threatened.
-Dermatocarpon lichen is common and widespread in New Zealand, particularly on damp rocks in shaded, humid locations.
-It grows on native rock types, often near water.
+Common and widespread in New Zealand on damp rocks in shaded, humid locations.
+Grows on native rock types often near water.

 Conservation Status